Welcome to our detailed comparison of Kabrita and Holle formula!

 This article will make a comparison between Holle goat milk infant formula and Kabrita formula.
 However, before then, it is only prudent to mention a few things concerning Holle cow milk formula.

 Holle Cow formula comes in 5 different stages ranging from pre to stage 4.
 All cow milk formulas by Holle have the Demeter organic certification.
 This is one of the strictest organic labels in the world and has regulations that go above and beyond the EU Organic certification.

 Holle also offers 3 stages with organic A2 milk.
 This wide range of products gives you plenty of options to chose from that best suit your baby’s needs.
 Be sure to consult your pediatrician first when deciding which formula to choose for your child!

 Unlike Holle, Kabrita offers only goat milk-based formulas.
 There are various products, including infant formula, follow-on milk, and toddler milk, all made from goat milk.

 Kabrita infant formula is not organic.
-However, the formula is free from GMOs and heavy metals, and the company adheres to animal-welfare regulations.
+However, the formula is free from GMOs and the company adheres to animal-welfare regulations.